Wynnum Road corridor upgrade: Stage 1 - East Brisbane

 - reduce congestion.

-The existing footpath on the northern side of the road, between Mowbray Park (at Latrobe Street) and Laidlaw Parade (at Lytton Road) has been temporarily closed for several months to allow the works to continue on this side of Lytton Road.
+The existing footpath on the southern side of Lytton Road, between Wellington Road and Heidelberg Street, has been temporarily closed to allow service relocation works to continue.

 Extended weekend works